ECTS

 Knowledge:

-o To know the basic notions in the disciplines essential to the training of a biologist with more particularly in the PAN course, a reinforcement of
+o Basic knowledge of the disciplines essential to the training of a biologist, with particular emphasis in the PAN course on

-knowledge in Neurosciences, in Muscular and Cardiac Physiology and in Nutrition in order to build the scientific spirit (hypotheses, experimental results, polemical results, scientific facts)
+knowledge of Neuroscience, Muscular and Cardiac Physiology and Nutrition, so as to build a scientific mindset (hypotheses, experimental results, controversial results, scientific facts).

-o Know how to search for and extract information in a critical way, to rank the sources of information and identify their reliability, to make a synthesis ;
+o Be able to search for and extract information in a critical manner, prioritize sources of information and identify their reliability, and produce a synthesis;

-o Know how to elaborate oral presentations and written scientific reports, using illustrations and a level of language adapted to the public concerned, with the help of
+o Be able to prepare oral presentations and written scientific reports, using illustrations and a level of language appropriate to the audience concerned, with the help

-o Be able to approach a scientific problem, to propose and implement an observational or experimental approach, to analyze the
+o Be able to tackle a scientific problem, propose and implement an observation or experimental approach, and analyze the

-data that result from it, using appropriate computer tools to prepare a scientific report and an oral presentation with slides;
+data resulting from it, using appropriate IT tools to produce a scientific report and an oral presentation with slides;

-o Know how to search for information in order to set up one's training plan, know how to prepare a CV, a cover letter, and use professional networking tools.
+o Know how to search for information to set up a training plan, draw up a CV and cover letter, and use professional networking tools.
 Know how to carry out a project within a group.

 o Know how to work independently, adapt to a new context and take relevant initiatives;

-o Be capable of self-evaluation and questioning oneself in order to learn;
+o Be able to self-evaluate and question oneself in order to learn;

-o Know how to position oneself in a group in order to implement a project, know how to listen and exchange in a constructive manner;
+o Know how to position oneself in a group with the aim of implementing a project, know how to listen and exchange constructively ;

-o Respect the legal, ethical and deontological rules for the use and production of documents (plagiarism, source, copyrights and citations, falsification of data);
+o Respect the legal, ethical and deontological rules governing the use and production of documents (plagiarism, source, copyright and quotations, falsification of data);

-o Respect the legal, ethical and deontological rules for the manipulation of living organisms;
+o Respect the legal, ethical and deontological rules governing the manipulation of living organisms;

-o Respect others, respect the material and the organisms on which one works
+o Respect others, respect the material and organisms on which we work.

-- Know the different levels of functional organization of living organisms (from the cell to the whole organism);
+- Knowledge of the different levels of functional organization of living organisms (from the cell to the whole organism);

-- Know the anatomy and physiology of the central and peripheral nervous system;
+- Knowledge of the anatomy and physiology of the central and peripheral nervous systems;

-- Know the anatomy and physiology of the heart and striated skeletal muscles;
+- Knowledge of the anatomy and physiology of the heart and striated skeletal muscles;

-- Know the basics of pharmacology and cellular communication;
+- Knowledge of basic pharmacology and cellular communication;

-- Know the chemical senses, olfaction and gustation, in terms of reception and processing of information
+- knowledge of the chemical senses, olfaction and gustation, in terms of information reception and processing

-- Know the anatomy, physiology and the main pathologies of the central and peripheral nervous system
+- knowledge of the anatomy, physiology and main pathologies of the central and peripheral nervous system

-- Know how to implement operating techniques on anaesthetized animals
+- ability to perform surgical techniques on anesthetized animals

 - Knowledge:

-o Know the basic concepts of chemistry, biochemistry, molecular and cellular biology, immunology and genetics and the processes of knowledge formation in different disciplines (hypotheses, experimental results, polemical results, mathematical theorems, scientific facts)
+o Knowledge of the basic concepts of chemistry, biochemistry, molecular and cellular biology, immunology and genetics and the processes involved in the formation of knowledge in different disciplines (hypotheses, experimental results, polemical results, mathematical theorems, scientific facts).

 Organization